celosiag/valkyrie/README.md

+#Valkyrie
-Valkyrie: A Generic Framework for Verifying Privacy Provisions in Wireless Networks
+A Generic Framework for Verifying Privacy Provisions in Wireless Networks